 Facilitator notes:

-The session is aimed at highlighting essential skills for effective meetings and facilitation that participants will be encouraged to practice in the following sessions, especially during the case study and other group work throughout the week.
+The session is aimed at highlighting essential soft skills for effective meetings and facilitation that participants will be encouraged to practice in this work..
 It is important to draw on the experience of the participants.

-Introduction (10 minutes)
+Introduction to Meeting Management (10 minutes)

 How well a meeting is facilitated and the result it produces influences how actors view the cluster approach and your ability as Cluster Coordinator.
 If meetings are badly run, actors often will find or set-up parallel and competing meeting structures to meet their needs.
 Knowing how to manage and facilitate effective meetings is therefore a core skill for a Cluster Coordinator.